Welcome to filtsai.com! | Home | WAP | | Contact | Register | Login

 click for a larger image

 Line a 9" x 13" baking pan with parchment paper or grease and flour it.
+You can also do 2 or 3 round cake pans if you'd like to make a layer cake.

 Preheat the oven to 350 degrees F.

 Give your carrots a good scrubbing.
 The skin has a lot of nutrients so just clean them thoroughly instead of peeling them.
+Remove the tops.

 Once everything is mixed, scrape the bowl then add in the nuts and mix until distributed.